Gala Artis 2021: More than just a game

 Entertainment television hasn’t always had a good reputation.
 But since March 2020, we have noticed its great importance.
 Pandemic, confinement, curfews … many of us have opened our televisions to fool boredom, relieve stress, forget the news and / or break the isolation.
 The five Artis Prize finalists for Game Show host Pierre Yves Lord, Sebastian Benoit, Stefan Bellavans, Patrice Liquier and J. Goodwin noted the phenomenon.
 Not just by consulting their reviews, but by receiving echoes – often touching – from a grateful audience.

 The interview took place at magazineStefan Belavance is not lacking in examples of testimonials.
-As we are talking more and more about the dark side of social media, it is reassuring to hear that there is something positive about it as well.
+As we talk more and more about the dark side of social media, it is reassuring to hear that there is something positive out there as well.

 “A nurse in a hot area told me thisnext one !It was his weekly fuse on a Friday evening, says the host, who was contacted by phone.
 It obsessed me because we often forget the impact we can have as a bunch of entertainment shows. “